• Home |

 Buyer’s Guide: What to Look for in 30-06 Hunting Ammo

-The 30-06 Springfield is considered by many as the quintessential hunting round.
-It has served the US military through two World Wars and has been taking down deer, elk, and moose across North America for over 100 years.
+The 30-06 Springfield is considered the quintessential hunting round by many.
+It has served the U.S. military through two World Wars, and has been taking down deer, elk, and moose across North America for over 100 years.

-As such, the 30-06 has seen a lot of work done on it to make it one of the best all-around hunting rounds on the market.
-With multiple bullet designs and grain weights, picking the best hunting load for your needs can be difficult for newer shooters or hunters.
+The 30-06 has been researched and gradually improved over the years, and loaded with increasingly technologically sophisticated bullets to maintain its status as one of the all around best hunting rounds on the market.
+With multiple bullet designs and grain weights, picking the best hunting load can be difficult for newer shooters and hunters.

 But don’t worry!
-We are here to help you cut through all the hype and buzzwords to explain what you should be looking for in an excellent deer hunting round.
+We are here to help you cut through all the hype and buzzwords and explain what you should be looking for in an excellent deer hunting round.

 30-06 ammo for sale

-But, for those curious, how do you know what weight is best for hunting deer?
-Well, the answer to that question is highly subjective, and for good reason!
+How do you know what weight is best for hunting deer?
+The answer to that question is highly subjective, and for good reason.
 You’ll have to consider distance, how your rifle handles the round, and what you’re shooting (deer, in this case).

-The lighter the bullet, the more muzzle velocity, and therefore, the faster it will travel.
-This creates for a flatter shooting bullet that is more forgiving or ranging mistakes.
+The lighter the bullet, the higher the muzzle velocity.
+This produces a flatter-shooting bullet that is more forgiving of ranging mistakes.

-On the other hand, heavier bullets tend to travel slower but are more resistant to wind drift and pack more kinetic energy.
+On the other hand, heavier bullets tend to travel slower – but are also more resistant to wind drift, and strike with relatively greater force over longer distances.

-For whitetail deer, hogs, or pronghorn, the 150 gr and 165 gr bullets offer a happy compromise between stopping power, lower recoil, and a flatter trajectory.
+For whitetail deer, hogs, or pronghorn, 150 grain and 165 grain bullets offer a happy compromise between higher stopping power, lower recoil, and flatter trajectory.

-However, do keep in mind that your next deer won’t ask you, “What grain weight is that TTSX bullet you just shot me with?”
+Keep in mind that your next deer won’t ask you, “What grain weight is that TTSX you just shot me with?”
 Because if you’re using premium expanding hunting ammo and can put the bullet inside the vitals, the deer won’t be asking you anything at all!
+(Editor's note: Deer aren't generally known for their inquisitive or enunciative natures.)

 Types of Hunting Bullets

-You’ve surely seen a lot of acronyms online and on ammo boxes.
+You’ve probably seen a lot of acronyms online and on ammo boxes.
 But what do they all mean?

 Hunting is a lot different than competitive or long-range target shooting.
 The goal isn’t just to hit your target, but to put down your quarry quickly and humanely.
-The hunting ammunition you choose needs to keep working after the initial impact.
+The hunting ammunition you choose needs to keep working after impact!

 SP (Soft Point)